-This page is about self sabotage which leads to the break-up of even the most wonderful relationships.
+This page is about self sabotage which leads to a breaking relationship.

-What follows is not just a theory of relationship-related self sabotage.
-It is an insight into the actual workings of the subconscious - self-sabotage-creating - psychological mechanism, which ruins human relationships.
+What follows is not just a theory of a relationship breaking self sabotage.
+It is an insight into the actual workings of the subconscious - self-sabotage-creating - psychological mechanism, which results in a breaking relationship.

-I am not saying that all of the relationship-breakups are the result of self sabotage.
-All I'm saying is that a lot of human relationships end up broken because people have a tendency to sabotage themselves.
+I am not saying that a breaking relationship is always a result of self sabotage.
+All I'm saying is that a lot of human relationships end up broken because people tend to sabotage themselves.

 If you had experienced a traumatic rejection during your formative years, you've ended up with a stamp of mistrust impressed on your subconscious mind.